Youngstown State University: Academics

-Once seen as primarily a commuter school, Youngstown State University has a growing number of student housing available both on and off campus.
-About 1.5% of the student body are international students from approximately 45 countries.

-YSU has participated in the Youngstown Early College program, through which students from the Youngstown City School District can take courses for college credit while in high school.
-Youngstown Early college has had their first graduating class in Spring 2008.
-YSU is no longer affiliated with Youngstown Early College.
-Eastern Gateway Community College assumed full operations in 2013.

 Centers and institutes

 YSU operates several Centers of Excellence and designated research and economic development programs, including the Center for Transportation and Materials Engineering, the Center of Excellence in Materials Science and Engineering, the Center of Excellence in International Business, the Center for Applied Chemical Biology, the Institute for Applied Topology, and effective in 2012, the Natural Gas and Water Resources Institute.

 Youngstown State University is also home to the Center for Working Class Studies and offers a Regional and American Studies program, which was the first of its kind in the United States.
 The school assisted the University of Chicago in developing a similar program.

 The university's Center for Judaic and Holocaust Studies was put into jeopardy when Jacob Ari Labendz, the only professor at YSU qualified to teach Holocaust studies, was laid off in 2021.

+Library

+The Maag Library opened in 1976 and was named after one of the local public library and Youngstown State University's trustees, William F. Maag, Jr. Before it opened, Maag Library became a member of the Federal Depository Library Program in 1971.
+Currently, it is a six-story building with over 500,000 volumes in-house, as well as access to the collections of 84 other Ohio institutions via participation in the OhioLINK program.
+The building also houses the writing center and the university's English Language Institute.

+Located on the fifth floor of Maag Library, the Archives and Special Collections at Youngstown State is meant to preserve items with historical significance to the school, Youngstown and Mahoning County, as well as its history in the iron and steel industry.